Criterion for a state to be distillable via stochastic incoherent operations: Remarks and Conclusions

 To summarize, we have presented the criterion for a state to be distillable under sIO.
 The main finding is presented as Theorem 1.
 Theorem 1 gives the necessary and sufficient conditions under which a mixed state can be distilled into a pure coherent state via sIO.
-With the help of this result, we further shown that a state $\rho$ is n-distillable via sIO if and only if it is 1-distillable in Corollary 1, the set of distillable states via sMIO is identical to the set of distillable states via sIO in Corollary 2, and we analyze the reason why sIO is stronger than sSIO when we use them to distill a pure coherent state in Corollary 3.
-In passing, we would like to point out that there are many open problems to which Theorem 1 may be of relevance.
-For example, it would be of great interest to determine the maximally achievable transformation probability for such a distillation, which are left as an open question for further investigation.
+With the help of this result, we further show that a state $\rho$ is n-distillable via sIO if and only if it is 1-distillable in Corollary 1, and the set of distillable states via sMIO is identical to the set of distillable states via sIO in Corollary 2.
+Finally, we analyze the reason why sIO is stronger than sSIO when we use them to distill a pure state.